carbonatedcaffeine/Super-Awesome-Fuchsia-Guide/README.md

 ## Chapter One: Getting Ready
 You will need the following:
-* A desktop or laptop running Debian 10 or Ubuntu 18.04 (for best experience and easiness)
+* A desktop or laptop running Debian 10, Ubuntu 18.04 or MacOS (for best experience and easiness)
 * A fast internet connection (preferably ethernet)
 * Patience

 ## Chapter Two: Fetching Fuchsia
 Firstly you will need to get the dependencies to be able to fetch and build fuchsia.

+for debian based systems:

 `sudo apt install build-essential curl git python unzip`

+for MacOS based system:

+`xcode-select --install`

 And also install ccache for faster build times. (it really helps, trust me)